Adventure-Terraria-Server-Project/HouseRegions-Plugin/tshock/House Regions/ReadMe.txt

 ---------------------------------------------------------------------------------
 Version 1.1.4 [05/18/2014]
   -Updated to Terraria 1.2.4.1
-  -Removed old Plugin Common Lib 2.6
+  -Updated to Plugin Common Lib 2.9

 Version 1.1.3 [02/14/2014]
   -Updated to Terraria 1.2.3.